knative/docs/install/README.md

-# Knative Serving Install
+# Knative Install

-To get started with Knative Serving, you need a Kubernetes cluster.
+To get started with Knative, you need a Kubernetes cluster.
 If you aren't sure what Kubernetes platform is right for you, see [Picking the Right Solution](https://kubernetes.io/docs/setup/pick-right-solution/).
 We provide information for installing Knative on